FM3676/IELTS-Notes/Note/Simon写作/Task1.md

 Tables can show

-- any kinf of number
+- any kind of number
 - the same information as a line graph, bar chart or pie chart
 - comparisons
 - changes over time (increase, decrease)